cppalliance/safe-cpp/proposal/draft.md

 * `addr x` - pointer to `x`
 * `addr const x` - const pointer to `x`

-While the motivation of this design is to pacify the borrow checker, the consequence is that **all mutations are explicit**.
+While the motivation of this design is to pacify the borrow checker by preferring shared reference binding, a desirable side effect is that **all mutations are explicit**.
 You don't have to wonder about side-effects.
 If you're passing arguments to a function, and you don't see `mut`, `^`, `&` or `&&` before it, you know the argument won't be modified by that function.

 ```cpp
 #feature on safety